There’s a new cannabis-infused sexual lubricant, and it’s made to go right into your keester.

 In the US, CBD products are popping up everywhere, from gas stations to drug store chains to hipster fashion boutiques.
-The non-psychoactive component of cannabis is now making its way into sex shops, as CBD companies infuse the compound into lubricants.
+This family-friendly component of cannabis is now making its way into sex shops, as CBD companies infuse the compound into lubricants.

 Topicals like CBD sex lubes have seen their sales increase over the past few weeks due to customers shifting their spending from vape products to topicals, in light of the recent vaping lung illness scare.
 And it’s not just happening here; it’s happening overseas in the UK, as well.
 One London-based retailer claims that customers have become especially interested in spicing up their sex lives with weed topicals, making CBD-infused lubricants one of his best-selling products.

 As reported by The Guardian, Johan Obel, director of the online retailer the Drug Store, sells all kinds of CBD products.
 According to Obel, CBD-infused lubes are “by far one of our bestsellers.”
 But UK companies cannot make any health claims related to CBD consumption; it can only be offered as a nutritional supplement, sans any health claims.

 “We never use any medical terminology,” Obel told The Guardian.
 “If people come in asking for advice on a specific issue, we tell them to do their own research.”